Easy DIY Pirate Costume

-Make this DIY pirate costume for a quick and easy Halloween costume.
-It’s perfect for a toddler boy with a big imagination, and uses stuff in his closet!
+Make this DIY pirate costume for an easy Halloween costume.
+It’s perfect for a child with a big imagination and uses stuff from their closet.

 The hat makes me think of Napoleon Bonaparte surveying the water.
 He ended up not liking the beard so he ended up wearing it around his neck like a necklace.
 I think it makes the costume even cuter.

 His sword is soft which means he can swing it around all he wants.
 I love letting him play without having to monitor everything he does.

 There are kind of two tutorials here depending on what you are looking for.
 The great thing about a pirate is that you can choose the different pieces that will work for you costume.

 - Striped t-shirt

 - Pirate Pattern Pieces – You may need to size them larger or smaller to fit your child

 - Sewing machine